dropino/EsameISS/README.md

 ### Sprint1
 *To test the Sprint1:*
-1. Open Eclipse and import the following file
+1. Open Eclipse and import the following project
   a. **GitHub\EsameIss2020\SPRINTS\tearoom.SPRINT1**
 2. In the workspace SPRINT1/test you can find 3 *junit classes* which test waiter position

 ### Sprint2
 *To test the Sprint2:*
-1. Open Eclipse and import the following file
+1. Open Eclipse and import the following project
   a. **GitHub\EsameIss2020\SPRINTS\tearoom.SPRINT2**
 2. In the workspace SPRINT2/test you can find 3 *junit classes* which test waiter behaviour and waiter position